jimfangx/eecs151t-labs/lab5/151t_lab_5_rewrite.md

 Here is a SkyWater 130nm Standard Cell.
 This one in particular represents a 2-input AND gate (named: `AND2X1` -- do you remember seeing something like this in your EECS151 ASIC post-synthesis netlist?)

 ### Characterizing a Standard Cell: Describing it to the VLSI tools
-We have this nice visual graphic of the standard cell, however, we need to tell the CAD tools a bit more -- where are the input ports of this cell? where are the output ports? where to connect power to? groud? how big is the cell? etc...
+We have this nice visual graphic of the standard cell, however, we need to tell the CAD tools a bit more -- where are the input ports of this cell? where are the output ports? where to connect power to? ground? how big is the cell? etc...

 Given 1 standard cell like the AND2X1 above, there are different "views" of that standard cell.
-Looking at `/home/ff/ee198/ee198-20/sky130_col/sky130_scl_9T_0.1.2/sky130_scl_9T` we see the following folders:
+Looking at `/home/ff/ee198/ee198-20/sky130_col/sky130_scl_9T_0.1.2/sky130_scl_9T` we see the following folders, each representing a different set of information about the standard cell:

 ```bash
 $> ls /home/ff/ee198/ee198-20/sky130_col/sky130_scl_9T_0.1.2/sky130_scl_9T